Johan-4P/Mysterious-Things/TESTING.md

 ### Lighthouse

-I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website
+I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.

 ### Desktop Results

-varying results most because all the images i used
+varying results most because all the images i used.

 ### Desktop Results